The Hidden Advantage of Studying in New Zealand: ROI, Work Rights and PR Reality in 2026

 7. Are part-time jobs easily available for students?

-Students can work up to 20 hours per week during academic sessions.
+Students can work up to 20 hours per week during academic sessions and full-time during breaks.
 Job availability depends on city and season.
-Hospitality, retail, logistics, and campus roles are common options.
-However, part-time income should not be relied upon to fully cover tuition expenses.
+Hospitality, retail, logistics, and campus roles are common.
+Part-time income helps with living costs but should not be relied upon for full tuition coverage.

 8. What are the biggest mistakes students make when choosing New Zealand?